WaarlandIT/WaarlandIT/README.md

 I have been a system engineer since the previous century and been working on a professional level with Solaris, Linux and Windows.
 Here I will put up some of my projects for Linux and Arduino.

-- 📫 If you need me you can send mail to : ron (at) waarland.it